szaim/js-dev-final-capstone-starter-simon-says/README.md

 #### 2. US-01: Define a `start` button in `index.html`

 The game needs a `start` button so that a player can start playing the game.
-Create a `button` tag and set its class attribute to `"start-button"` and `"js-start-button"` , like this:
+Create a `button` tag and set its class attribute to `"start-button"` and `"c"` , like this:

 ```html
  <button class="start-button js-start-button">start</button>